NixOS/nix.dev/CONTRIBUTING.md

   - Nix expression

-    Expression written in Nix language.
+    Expression written in the Nix language.

   - Nix file